openEHR/CKM-mirror/README.md

 ### Marand's online ADL-designer
 Please note the somewhat odd directory choices used for saving new and imported assets described above.
 Template files created in the tool are by default saved with a ".t.json"-file ending.
 They can also be exported to several formats.

-If you are using Marand's online ADL-designer https://ehrscape.marand.si/designerv2 and nobody in your organization has yet added this repo, then this setting should work:
+If you are using openEHRs online Archetype-designer https://tools.openehr.org/designer/#/ (by Better) and nobody in your organization has yet added this repo, then this setting should work:

 Repositories (top menu bar) --> New repository (button) --> Repository type: GitHub
 ```